wojiushixiaobai/python-build-standalone/docs/distributions.rst

    (Version 5 or above only.)

 python_implementation_hex_version
-   Hexidecimal expression of implementation version.
+   Hexadecimal expression of implementation version.

    This is the value exposed by ``sys.implementation.hexversion``.